Onye wetara oji wetara ndu (Igbo)

 He who brings Kola brings life…

 In Igbo land, Kola nut is a cultural staple held in high esteem.
-It is sometimes referred to King of all foods.
-It is a sacrificial lobe reverred, no child or woman is allowed to tamper or joke with it.
+It is sometimes referred to as King of all foods.
+It is a sacrificial lobe referred to; no child or woman can tamper or joke with it.
 Every piece of it is considered sacred and can’t be wasted or destroyed unless it’s spoilt.

-As mentioned before, it is the breaking that is the significant part of the ceremony.
-The more parts the Kola breaks up to, the more prosperity it gives to its presenter and visitors.
+As mentioned before, it is the breaking that is a significant part of the ceremony.
+The more details the Kola breaks up to, the more prosperity it gives to its presenter and visitors.
 Though there is one exception: if the nut yields only to two parts, it signifies no good as it signals that the presenter has a sinister motive behind the Kola.
-Because of that, Kola nuts with only two parts are avoided for this ceremony and therefore the purple/reddish coloured nuts, cola acuminata are preferred over its greyish counterpart, the cola nitida, as the latter one only breaks up in two.
+Because of that, Kola nuts with only two parts are avoided for this ceremony, and therefore, the purple/reddish colored nuts, cola acuminata are preferred over their greyish counterpart, the cola nitida, as the latter one only breaks up in two.
 Four parts coincide with the four market days of the Igbo week.
-Five or more broken parts mean prosperity for the family.
-In some parts of Igboland, when the Kola breaks into six, a separate celebration is required and sometimes even including the slaughter of a goat.
+Five or more broken pieces mean prosperity for the family.
+In some parts of Igboland, when the Kola breaks into six, a separate celebration is required, sometimes even including a goat’s slaughter.

-There are many other rules surrounding the Kola nut ceremony.
-Kola nut should only be presented with two hands at the same time, and also as the Kola tree is associated with man, only men can climb and pluck the Kola tree.
+Many other rules are surrounding the Kola nut ceremony.
+Kola nut should only be presented with two hands at the same time, and also, as the Kola tree is associated with man, only men can climb and pluck the Kola tree.

 ¶ Don’t confuse the Bitter Cola with the Kola nut.
 They are quite different plants.